 Bob Roybal: Yeah.

-Everything was, uh, a typical pregnancy.
-She had gone for ultrasounds and they had given us, you know, measurements for all his limbs and everything and said that everything was going just as planned.
+Bob Roybal: Well, as far as the whole pregnancy had gone, everything was a typical pregnancy.
+She had gone for ultrasounds, and they had given us measurements for all his limbs and everything, and said that everything was going just as planned.
 Everything’s normal.

 David Hirsch: You knew you were going to have a boy or a girl.